On a generalised form of subjective probability: Some closing remarks

 \section{Some closing remarks}

-Returning to the overall motivation for the theory outlined in the present paper and for the earlier theory that was outlined in Bowater~(2017a, 2017b), it is hoped, even more than was the case for this earlier theory, that the present theory gives the concept of probability a natural and useful real-world meaning.
-Moreover, it was shown in Section~\ref{sec4} how the present theory can account for a rational preference for the second urn in Ellsberg's two urn example, and how, by accounting for the same type of phenomenon, it can justify the use of fiducial rather than Bayesian reasoning in the examples that were discussed in Sections~\ref{sec7} and~\ref{sec9}.
+With regard to the overall motivation that was given for the present theory in the Introduction, it is hoped that this theory, even more than was the case for the earlier theory that was outlined in Bowater~(2017a, 2017b), gives the concept of probability a natural and useful real-world meaning.
+Also, let us recall that it was shown in Section~\ref{sec4} how the present theory can account for a rational preference for the second urn in Ellsberg's two urn example, and that furthermore it was shown in Sections~\ref{sec7} and~\ref{sec9} how, by accounting for the same general issue that underlies such a preference, it can justify the use of fiducial rather than Bayesian reasoning in the examples that were discussed in these earlier two sections.
 Therefore, it is hoped that this theory has adequately achieved all the goals that were set out at the start of this paper.